mouadziani/laravel-model-trackable/README.md

 ```

-- In case you want to track all the changes applied on your model relationships, you need to add an attribute in your that called `$tobeLoggedRelations` which must contain an array of relationships like the example below
+- In case you want to track all the changes applied on your model relationships, you need to add an attribute in your model that called `$toBeLoggedRelations` which must contain an array of relationships like the example below
 ``` php

 use LaravelModelTrackable\Traits\Trackable;